phcurado/transla_table/README.md

 end
 ```

-Then create the translation module
+Finally create the translation module which will automatically map the fields within the `Post` schema

 ```elixir
 defmodule MyApp.PostTranslation